frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_build_custom_robot.rst

 Transmission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to control the joint of the robot arm we have to define what type of transmission we want to use by adding the following example code in your **mobile_manipulator_robot.urdf.xacro** file positioned after the joint and link definition as visualized in the image below:
+In order to control the joint of the robot arm we have to define what type of transmission we want to use for each motorized joint by adding the following example code in your **mobile_manipulator_robot.urdf.xacro** file positioned after the joint and link definition as visualized in the image below:

 .. literalinclude:: ../../_static/scripts/build_custom_robot/joint_position_transmission.urdf.xacro
        :language: XML